The transactions here pertain to Gray Electronic Repair Services, our imaginary small sole proprietorship business.

-Transaction #4: On December 7, the company acquired service equipment at $16,000.
+Transaction #4: On December 7, the company acquired service equipment for $16,000.
 The company paid a 50% down payment and the balance will be paid after 60 days.

 This will result in a compound journal entry.
 There is an increase in an asset account (debit Service Equipment, $16,000), a decrease in another asset (credit Cash, $8,000 – the amount paid), and an increase in a liability account (credit Accounts Payable, $8,000 – the balance to be paid after 60 days).

-Transaction #5: Also on December 7, Gray Network Services purchased service supplies on account amounting to $1,500.
+Transaction #5: Also on December 7, Gray Electronic Repair Services purchased service supplies on account amounting to $1,500.